DataDog/documentation/content/en/data_streams/live_messages.md

 1. Navigate to the Data Streams Monitoring map and click on a Java service that has dynamic instrumentation enabled.
 Select the **Messages** tab.
    {{< img src="data_streams/dsm-messages-tab.png" alt="Data Streams Monitoring with a service's side panel open.
 A play button is displayed." style="width:80%;" >}}
 1. To turn on the Live Messages live tail, click on the play button.
-Then, click on **Start Capturing**.
+Then, specify the approximate number of messages to capture, and click on **Start Capturing**.
 Messages are generated in the form of logs and sampled at a rate of one message per second per host.
    {{< img src="data_streams/dsm-start-capturing.png" alt="Start Capturing Messages modal, with a field to configure how many messages are captured (at a rate of one message per second per host)." style="width:80%;" >}}
 1. Clicking into each message shows the fields and values.
    {{< img src="data_streams/dsm-details.png" alt="Live Messages with one message selected." style="width:80%;" >}}